-Cloud computing is a software architecture built on applications that saves data on remote servers that can be access via the internet.
-The front-end and back-end of cloud computing can be separate to better understand how it works.
+Cloud computing is a software architecture built on applications that save data on remote servers that can be accessed via the internet.
+The front-end and back-end of cloud computing can be separated to better understand how it works.
 A user can use an internet browser or cloud computing software to access data stored in the cloud via the front end.
 The backend, on the other hand, is the most important part of cloud computing, since it is responsible for securely storing data and information.
 Servers, computers, databases, and central servers are all part of it.
 Explain how cloud computing has changed and how data is processed?

 Cloud computing has become the hottest topic in technology today, because of marketing and services provided by major corporations such as Google, IBM, and Amazon.
 Cloud computing is the next step in the Internet’s evolution.
 Though “Cloud Computing” may seem important to some, it is not.
 In actuality, cloud computing is something we’ve been using for a long time; it’s the internet facility, as well as the accompanying standards, that give users a set of web services.
-The main qualities of cloud computing are show when users draw the term “Internet” as a “cloud.”
+The main qualities of cloud computing are shown when users draw the term “Internet” as a “cloud.”

 Where Is Cloud Data Actually Stored?